Mohamed-Elmanzalawi/DFAST_QC_Benchmark/README.md

 ```
 qsub run_dfastqc_GenBank.sh genebank_test_data/genebank_prok_1_per_species_accession_dummy.tsv
 ```
+- The First argument is the path to the DFAST_QC directory.
+If not specified the script will assume it is in the home directory.

-The first argument is the path to the dummy data or any species accession data.
+- The second argument is the path to the dummy data or any species accession data.
 If not provided the script will use the real data generated for the test data script.

 **3. Combine all DFAST_QC results to get the summary file.**